ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``vehicle`` (``Vehicle``) -- The vehicle ID
 * ``modType`` (``int``) -- The mod type

-  * For the list of mod types, see this: :doc:`modTypes`
+  * For the list of mod types, see this: :doc:`things/modTypes`

 **Returns:**